OliPou/ansible-role-maxscale/README.md

 Maxscale
 =========

 Role for basic installation and configuring of maxscale ( Debian 10).
+This role is inspired by the role of HanXHX: https://github.com/HanXHX/ansible-maxscale

 Requirements
 ------------